xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 See .env file for configuration example

 **COMMAND LINE OPTIONS:**
--env String : specifies the configuration file, uses .env if not specified
 -dbs Path : specifies path where to store the database, './DBS' used if not specified
+-cdelay int : specifies the maximum delay for recovery data usage
+-debug Int : specifies a debug mode (0: off, -1: short flow noalgo, 1: verbose, 2: verbose no algo, 3: verbose no dbs, 4: verbose no algo no dbs)
+-dellogs : delete all existing logs
 -dmode Int : specifies an execution mode (0: default, 1: full test, 2: short test)
--debug Int : specifies a debug mode (0: off, -1: short flow noalgo, 1: verbose, 2: verbose no algo, 3: verbose no dbs, 4: verbose no algo no dbs)
 -dvl : activate dvl
+-env String : specifies the configuration file, uses .env if not specified
+-ks : enable killswitch API
+-nomal : disable malicious attack control
+-norst : disable start-up device reset
 -ri Int : set log ri
 -rs Int64 : set log rs
--dellogs : delete all existing logs
--nomal : disable malicious attack control
--norst : disable start-up device reset
--cdelay int : specifies the maximum delay for recovery data usage
--ks : enable killswitch API
+-st string : set start time, time specified as HH:MM

 **CHANGELOG TO v0.6.0:**

- - Added ANALYSISWINDOW configuration option that synchronise analysis and define "workign hours" (need testing)
+ - Added ANALYSISWINDOW configuration option that synchronise analysis and define "working hours" (need testing)
- - Added delay server start (to be done)
+ - Added delay server start with command option 'st'
- - Added additional CRC check in start-up reset (to be done)
+ - Added additional CRC check in start-up reset
  - Added possibility to declare maximum value for each space (to be done)
  - Reporting on current samples is now to be enables by command line with -repcon (to be done)
  - Resolved minor bug that would skip the first minute in any time schedule provided in the configuration file
  - Removed CMODE 3
  - Improved averaging algorithm with edge cases of missing samples/averages near the analysis period end
  - Added support for ANALYSISWINDOW in JS (to be done)
+ - Some cosmetic changes to the code
+ - Fixed bug preventing CLOSURE_ from working always

 **CHANGELOG TO v0.5.1:**